 Underage DUI Laws

 In West Virginia, the legal drinking age is 21 years old, and consumption of alcohol by anyone under this age is subject to legal penalties.
 Note that the blood alcohol concentration (BAC) requirement in a driving under the influence (DUI) charge is stricter for those under 21.
 A DUI based on BAC (as opposed to the driver’s level of impairment) is often called a “per se” DUI.
-The illegal BAC an underage driver must have to be charged with a per se DUI is .02%, much harsher than the standard .08% BAC for a conventional DUI.
+The illegal BAC an underage driver must have to be charged with a per se DUI is .02%, much harsher than the standard .08% BAC for a conventional DUI.- First offense – 1 year

 - Second offense – 10 years